 “If anyone has anything to hide, confess now.
 The Judoon are taking no prisoners, and will stop at nothing to fulfil their mission!
 The whole team on Doctor Who are delighted and scared in equal measure to welcome them back: one of many treats we’ve got in store for viewers next series.”

 First appearing in 2007 in David Tennant’s second series (specifically the episode Smith and Jones), the Judoon cropped up a few more times over the years (including in child-friendly spin-off the Sarah-Jane Adventures), last popping up in Peter Capaldi’s penultimate series for a couple of cameos.

 In the finished episode, the Judoon were revealed to be working for a past version of the Time Lords, tracking down Jo Martin’s Doctor.

 Will Jodie Whittaker get a new Doctor Who costume?

 Jodie Whittaker in Doctor Who (BBC Pictures)

-Apparently the Thirteenth Doctor will get some new variations on her look in the new series, sporting a darker overcoat (and matching socks) for at least one episode instead of the sky-blue number she’s worn to date and donning a tuxedo for opening two-parter Spyfall.
+The Thirteenth Doctor will has some new variations on her look in the new series, sporting a darker overcoat (and matching socks) for the first two episodes instead of the sky-blue number she’s worn to date and donning a tuxedo for opening two-parter Spyfall.